Arduino-IRremote/Arduino-IRremote/README.md

 ## Minimal CPU clock frequency
 For receiving, the **minimal CPU clock frequency is 4 MHz**, since the 50 &micro;s timer ISR (Interrupt Service Routine) takes around 12 &micro;s on a 16 MHz ATmega.<br/>
-The TinyReceiver, which requires no polling, runs with 1 MHz.<br/>
+The TinyReceiver, which requires no polling, works down to 1 MHz.<br/>
-For sending, the **default software generated PWM has problems on AVR running with 8 MHz**.
-The PWM frequency is around 30 instead of 38 kHz and RC6 is not reliable.
+For sending, the **minimal CPU clock frequency for software generated PWM is 8 MHz**.
-You can switch to timer PWM generation by `#define SEND_PWM_BY_TIMER`.
+You can switch to timer and hardware PWM generation at fixed pins by `#define SEND_PWM_BY_TIMER`.
+### Hardware PWM generation of sending signal with 8 bit timer
+- 16 MHZ F_CPU and 38 kHz -> prescaling = 2, divider = 210.526 -> 38.1 kHz with divider 210
+- 8 MHZ F_CPU and 38 kHz -> no prescaling , divider = 210.526 -> 38.1 kHz with divider 210
+- 4 MHZ F_CPU and 38 kHz -> no prescaling , divider = 105.26 -> 38.1 kHz with divider 105
+- 1 MHZ F_CPU and 38 kHz -> no prescaling , divider = 26.31 -> 38.4 kHz with divider 36

 ## Bang & Olufsen protocol
 The Bang & Olufsen protocol decoder is not enabled by default, i.e if no protocol is enabled explicitly by #define `DECODE_<XYZ>`.
 It must always be enabled explicitly by `#define DECODE_BEO`.